Tips For Balancing Work And Home Life And Maintaining Mental Health

 • Communicate.
 If you feel overwhelmed at work, it can sometimes help to communicate honestly with your boss and coworkers about your workload and discuss potential solutions.
 Delegating or collaborating when possible might also be useful.

 • Ask about accommodations.
 Depending on the job type and industry, some organizations offer accommodations for employees experiencing burnout, such as more flexible hours, remote work options, or even time off for mental health breaks.
-Reasonable accommodations are also legally protected for individuals with a disability or mental health challenges that may affect their work, so asking about these, if applicable, may also be worth considering.
+Reasonable accommodations are also legally safeguarded for individuals with a disability or mental health challenges that may affect their work, so asking about these, if applicable, may also be worth considering.

 • Be wary of perfectionism.
 For some people, it can be easy to fall into patterns of overworking—often at the expense of their mental health.
 If you’re putting pressure on yourself to achieve perfect output or always go above and beyond, scaling back your standards to be more reasonable and acting with self-compassion might be helpful.